Yohannes IV: Internal policy

 The principle of Yohannes's internal policy was to continue the legacy of Tewodros II by trying to unite Ethiopia.
 To ensure the realization of this policy, he toured each region and meeting appointed governors, usually from the local nobility, regardless of their former attitudes toward him, as long as they submitted and expressed to him their unflinching loyalty.
 He thus managed, as the contemporary English vice-consul put it, "to hold the scales of justice with a firm and even hand"; "it was in 1884 the boast of King Yohannes that a child could pass through his dominions unharmed".
 In the first six years of his reign, he succeeded in achieving the unity of the predominantly Christian provinces, including Wag and Lasta, Semien and Begemder, Sayint, Gojjam, Wollo and Shewa.
 He crowned Menelik King of Shewa in 1878 and Tekle Haymanot King of Gojjam and Kaffa in 1881 and encouraged them to expand their empire to the south, east, and west.
 However, this advice created rivalry between the two regional kings, which came to a climax in the Battle of Embabo in June 1882.
 Yohannes reprimanded both of them for fighting without his permission, punished them by taking away a province from the jurisdiction of each of them and defined the direction of territories to be conquered by each of the two kings.

-In the first ten years Yohannes had no fixed capital for his empire.
-He camped for about two and half months in Aksum at the time of his coronation, but there is no indication that he would make it the imperial capital.
-It seems that he intended to revive the tradition of a mobile capital of medieval Ethiopia.
-There were, nonetheless, three centers which he frequented: Adwa where he usually celebrated Meskel, Amba Chara and Semera, both of which were located in Begemder.
-In the early 1880s, however, he chose Mekelle as his center where he had a palace erected by an Italian craftsman, Giacomo Naretti.
+When Yohannes was crowned emperor he established his capital in Debre Tabor which was his seat for a decade before he shifted the capital in 1881 to Mekelle, but he still retained Debre Tabor as his primary residence.